 37 Marlborough was built ca. 1869, one of three contiguous houses (35-37-39 Marlborough) designed by Emerson and Fehmer, architects, and built by I. & H. M. Harmon, masons, at about the same time.
 37 and 39 Marlborough are mirror opposite buildings, with a shared central porch which creates a symmetrical entrance.

-Photographs from about 1900 show that the bay of 37 Marlborough stopped at the cornice line and there was a dormer in the mansard roof, whereas the bay of 39 Marlborough extended to the top floor.
+Photographs from the early 20th century show that the bay of 37 Marlborough stopped at the cornice line and there was a dormer in the mansard roof, whereas the bay of 39 Marlborough extended to the top floor.
 This may have been the original design, the top floor bay at 39 Marlborough may have been added, or the top floor bay at 37 Marlborough may have been removed and replaced by the dormer.
 In October of 2000, the Back Bay Architectural Commission permitted replacement of the dormer at 37 Marlborough with a bay matching the bay at 39 Marlborough, concluding that was likely to have been the original design.
 At the same time, the Commission also allowed the owner to construct a garage ell at the rear, in the same location as an ell that might have been part of the original house and removed at some point (a wooden ell appears on the 1890 and later Bromley maps).